of years teaching

 Sendy Keenan’s classroom is one that is filled with animated discussion about mathematical topics.
 For Sendy, these debates are fundamental to her teaching style because they foster student engagement: “I have the benefit of teaching pre-calculus and AP calculus, so those topics lend themselves to more conceptual conversations.
 The passionate back-and-forth between the students makes them excited about math, and I just love that.”

 Sendy earned her B.E. in Chemical Engineering from the City College of New York, from which she graduated as valedictorian of the Grove School of Engineering, and she earned her M.S. in Teaching Secondary Math Education from Pace University.
-In addition to facilitating MƒA workshops, Sendy has served as a screener for new MƒA fellowship applicants, and is currently a mentor in the MƒA Mentoring Program.
+In addition to facilitating MƒA workshops, Sendy has served as a screener for new MƒA fellowship applicants, and currently mentors new MƒA teachers.